nuxt/docs/en/guide/installation.md

 The application is now running on http://localhost:3000.

-<p class="Alert">Nuxt.js will listen for file changes inside the <code>pages</code> directory, so there is no need to restart the application when adding new pages.</p>
+<p class="Alert Alert--nuxt-green">Nuxt.js will listen for file changes in its directories (for example <code>pages</code>).
+You don't have to restart your application after changing the code</p>

-To discover more about the directory structure of the project: [Directory Structure Documentation](/guide/directory-structure).
+To learn more about the directory structure of the project, read the [Directory Structure Documentation](/guide/directory-structure).